haxzie/streamon-website/contents/blogs/23-08-2020-streaming-softwares/index.md

 ## Software

 Before talking about software, you need to know that the main purpose of them is to get the "stream key" (a "code") and it has no relation to OBS.
-Someone could use this software, get the key, send it to another person in the other part of the world, and this person use is with OBS.
+Someone could use these softwares, get the key, send it to another person in the other part of the world, and this person use is with OBS.
 So...

 #### YellowDuck
 [https://yellowduck.tv/](https://yellowduck.tv/)

 <Image src="./yellowduck_.png" alt="Yellow Duck"/>

 No matter this page says "With Yellow Duck, you can instantly create a live stream on Instagram from your PC, Mac, Linux and more"... there's no downloadable Linux version of this software.
 So, I get Windows version and run it in a Win7 VirtualBox.
 So, I could get key from there.
-But (\*\*)...
+But (\*\* explained below)...

-#### instagramlive-php-master
+#### instagramlive-php
 [YouTube video](https://www.youtube.com/watch?v=BD4Kn8r4eQs)

 <Image src="./php_.png" alt="PHP"/>